datapane/datapane/README.md

 # Sharing Reports

-## Datapane Studio
+## Sign up for a free account

-In addition to saving documents locally, you can host, share and embed reports via [Datapane Studio](https://datapane.com/), our free platform used by tens of thousands of people each month.
+In addition to saving documents locally, you can host, share and embed reports via [Datapane Studio](https://datapane.com/).

-To get your free API key, run the following command in your terminal and sign up via email/OAuth:
+To get your free API key, run the following command in your terminal to sign up via email/OAuth:

 ```
-datapane signup
+$ datapane signup
 ```

+If you're using Jupyter, run `!datapane signup` instead.

 Next, in your Python notebook or script simply change the `save` function to `upload` on your report: